 Provide protection for fruit and vegetable plants

 Some fruits and vegetables are vulnerable to frost or to pests like birds and insects, so it’s a good idea to minimise potential threats by providing some protection.
 Shade cloth, bird netting and poly tunnels will each give some shelter against them.
-If the garden or raised beds are visited to cats, try covering them with chicken wire - they will give it a wide berth.
+If the garden or raised beds are visited by cats, try covering them with chicken wire - they will give it a wide berth.

 When mature or ripe, some crops can be left in the ground or on the plant for a short time until you’re ready to eat them.
 Others will be tastier if harvested as soon as they’ve ripened.
 Picking time can be critical for some crops, so keep a close eye on them as they ripen.
 If you think a crop is ready but you’re not quite sure, let your taste buds decide.